MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-knowledge.md

 ### QnA Maker example
 This is a very simple Bot which uses simple heuristics to determine whether the incoming user message has a question intent, and if that's the case simply forwards the message to the QnA Maker service.

 To get started with QnA Maker, go to <a href="https://qnamaker.ai" target="_blank">qnamaker.ai</a> and build your own knowledge base.
-Our <a href="https://qnamaker.ai/Documentation" target="_blank">documentation</a> describes the various flows in the tool to create your knowledge base.
+The <a href="https://qnamaker.ai/Documentation" target="_blank">documentation</a> describes the various flows in the tool to create your knowledge base.

-To create the bot, you will use the <a href="http://docs.botframework.com/connector/getstarted/#getting-started-in-net" target="_blank">Bot Application .NET template</a> as our starting point.
+To create the bot, you will use the <a href="http://docs.botframework.com/connector/getstarted/#getting-started-in-net" target="_blank">Bot Application .NET template</a> as a starting point.

 After you set up your knowledge base, create your project with the Bot Application template, and add the following class to handle the integration with your QnA Maker service.

-QnAMaker Dialog is distributed in a separate NuGet package called **Microsoft.Bot.Builder.CognitiveServices** for C# and npm module called **botbuilder-cognitiveservices** for Node.js.
+QnAMaker Dialog is distributed in a separate NuGet package called 'Microsoft.Bot.Builder.CognitiveServices' for C# and npm module called 'botbuilder-cognitiveservices' for Node.js.
 Make sure you install these.

 ```cs